Life is meant to be lived, not watched. To get started living your own life rather than watching others live theirs, consider its impact on your life.

 It is costing you money

 Every TV brand including Xiaomi, Sony and Samsung has their respective power rating.
 Irrespective of this, the more you watch TV, the more you use electricity.
 Many people spend thousands of their earning per year just paying for the electricity to power their television sets.
+Keep in mind that you can’t have cheap electricity rates when watching television costs approximately 16 to 30 cents per hour, and that’s only for the standard model, while larger televisions cost considerably more.
 Add in the cost of cable/satellite bills, DVD’s, movie subscriptions, peripherals.
 This may be a whole lot costly than any other expense that is incurred in any household.

 It is influencing your spending habits